 Property Damage – Your insurance policy will also most likely cover property damage caused by your boat to another vessel or to itself.
 It will prevent you from paying for the damage using your own bank account.
-It is because your insurance provider will cover any required repairs and/or replacements.
+The reason is that your insurance provider will cover any required repairs and/or replacements.

 Liability Expenses – If you face a boating accident, be aware that there are usually legal expenses linked to it.
 That’s a possibility even if there are no medical bills involved.
 This might ruin your finances, especially if you made a bad decision of not investing in the appropriate insurance.

-Personal Effects – You will instantly know that you are getting a great insurance policy for your boat if it does not only cover just replacements or repairs but also offers help in replacing or repairing damaged or lost items when you are boating.
-These include fishing gear, personal items, like a phone or jewelry, and navigation hardware.
+Personal Effects – You will instantly know that you are getting a great insurance policy for your boat if it does not only cover just replacements or repairs.
+It should also offer help in replacing or repairing damaged or lost items when you are boating.
+These include fishing gear, personal items like phones or jewelry, and navigation hardware.

 With all the mentioned things covered, you can enjoy boating in California with peace of mind since you know that you are insured in case of any untoward circumstances.